Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Typically, with this type of device, a powerful motor produces suction, forcing dirt-laden air into a cylindrical dustbin and spinning it around a centrally positioned plastic cyclone.

 The larger dirt particles swirl to the edge, fall downward, and collect at the bottom of the bin.
 Meanwhile, the slightly cleaner air is drawn through tiny holes located within the metal section of the cyclone.

-Here, a similar procedure occurs, removing much finer dirt particles.
+A similar procedure occurs here that removes much finer dirt particles.